ntn1903/LibraryManagement/README.md

 How to start?
 - Move to ..LibraryManagement\ClientApp
 - Open cmd in here.
 Run: npm install --force
-- Open LibraryManagement.sln and run
+- Open LibraryManagement.sln and open Package manage console run: update-database